 Little man would not budge from his breeched position, so I had a planned c-section.
-Having a planned date was nice, but I do often wonder what it would have been like to have him naturally (by which I mean a vaginal delivery, not without drugs, haha).
-It also gave me a lot more time to worry!
-I am a very anxious person, so I started to worry as soon as I knew the date.
+Having a planned date was nice, but I do often wonder what it would have been like to have him naturally.
+If you have to have an emergency c-section, you will likely have a different experience.
+However, I will do my best to give a broad overview of what to expect when having a c-section.

 Inside the room, I sat and waited for the anesthesiologist to give me a spinal block.
 I was really worried about this part, especially because my husband was not allowed in the room.
 However, it wasn’t that bad (nothing compared to what I had built up in my mind); only a small pinch and a little discomfort!
 The nurse was really great during this part!
 She let me hold onto her, and made sure I was okay!